Ocean Bound Plastic

 Packaging

-Sustainability requires credibility.
-Where many companies engage in greenwashing, #tide focuses on genuine traceability.
-Transparency has been part of our business model since day one.
+Sustainability needs credibility.
+Where many companies engage in greenwashing, #tide relies on genuine traceability.
+Transparency has been part of their business model from day one.

 ![]() |